Financial Aid

 Federal Direct Unsubsidized Loans

 These loans do not require financial need but students must still submit a FAFSA.
 The maximum annual borrowing limit is $20,500.
-The maximum aggregate Direct Student Loan limit (including any previous Subsidized Direct Student Loans1) is $138,500.
+The maximum aggregate Direct Student Loan limit is $138,500.
 Students are responsible for all interest costs, including interest accrued during enrollment and throughout the grace period and repayment.
 Students can defer payments during enrollment periods by choosing to capitalize their interest but capitalization increases the loan principal and overall borrowing costs.
 All borrowers must also pay a loan origination fee, which is deducted from the loan disbursements.
 The interest rates are set annually in July.
 Current rates can be found online.
 To borrow new loans and to remain eligible for enrollment-based payment deferments on prior loans, borrowers must enroll at least half time for each term.

 Federal Graduate PLUS Loans